ARM-software/lisa/doc/source/writing_extensions.rst

         a ``bool`` indicating whether the constraint has been satisfied).

 override
-        A parameter name must be unique not only within an extension but also with that extension's class hierarchy.
+        A parameter name must be unique not only within an plugin but also with that plugin's class hierarchy.
 If you try to declare a parameter with the same name as already exists, you will get an error.
 If you do want to override a parameter from further up in the inheritance hierarchy, you can indicate that by setting ``override`` attribute to